Health & Safety

 The Course of Bipolar Disorder

 Part 3 of Bipolar Disorder.
 Episodes of mania and depression typically recur across the life span.
-Between episodes, most people with bipolar disorder are free
+Between episodes, most people with bipolar disorder are free of symptoms, but as

 Read the rest this article free